-Typical ARCUS-C compute nodes have 48 cores.
-This is an increase over the 16 or 20 in ARCUS-B.
+Typical ARCUS-C compute nodes have 48 cores and 375GB memory per node available to jobs.
+This is an increase over what was available in ARCUS-B.

 The clusters can be accessed by SSH connection to the login nodes (arc-login or htc-login) from the Oxford University network (including VPN).

 Access from outsite the University network is via the ARC SSH gateway server: gateway.arc.ox.ac.uk.

 The ARC/HTC system uses SLURM as its resource manager (or scheduler).
 This is the same system used for ARCUS-B and ARCUS-HTC so users will be familiar with its commands and submission script syntax.

 As a reminder, to do work on ARC's clusters, you will need to submit a job to the job scheduler; the login nodes are for preparing and submitting scheduler jobs and should not be used for performing computational work.
 If you need to run interactive computational work such as pre/post processing data or building your own code - this must be performed on interactive nodes.